 Fresh off nine years in Miami, acclaimed Mexican chef Santiago Gomez is opening an upscale Westside restaurant (955 West Marietta Street) where wood- and charcoal-grilled dishes will be the stars.
 Called Palo Santo for the wood used to purify ambiance and create good vibes, it combines Mexican inspirations with some local ingredients.
 (Corn, chocolate, beans, and chiles notably will be sourced from Mexican farmers.)
 Slated to open in August, Palo Santo will have chef’s table and omakase-inspired counter, too.
+(Editor’s note: The restaurant is set to open Friday, September 23.)

 “In Miami, I had two Mexican restaurants and was doing some dinners at my house with everything made on wood or charcoal,” Santiago says.
 “I love Atlanta, and the history and art around King Plow [near where Palo Santo will be located] is just amazing.
 I’m proud to be able to bring both cultures to the restaurant.”